willis240/willis240.github.io/README.md

 - Uploaded the pictures to the Maintenance Photos folder
 - Looked for alternate ways to tell which ports are open and which are closed in order to verify that my program works

+#### July 8

+- Verified that the program correctly determined which ports are open or closed

 ## About Me

 Currently, I am a college student working toward a Bachelors Degree in Computer Science.
 Though I do not have specific plans for what I intend to do after obtaining my degree, I intend to pursue a job in the Computer Science career field to further my skills following graduation.